Understanding the Brain

 Sridhar Devarajan’s group studies how cognitive phenomena, such as attention and decision making, emerge in the brain.
 For this they use neuroimaging (including functional MRI and EEG) as well as neurostimulation (TMS, tACS) in human participants performing complex attention tasks.

-Srikanth Padmala’s group focuses on understanding how emotional and motivational factors influence perception and cognition at multiple levels: brain, behavior and physiology.
-To probe these interactions, his lab uses behavioral paradigms in combination with high-resolution functional MRI and physiological skin conductance recording.
-A deeper understanding of brain mechanisms underlying cognitive-emotional interactions will potentially help us better identify the information processing anomalies in mental disorders such as anxiety, depression, and addiction, and help improve treatment strategies.
+Srikanth Padmala’s group focuses on understanding how emotional and motivational factors influence perception and cognition at multiple levels: brain, behaviour, and physiology.
+To probe these interactions, his lab uses behavioural paradigms in combination with high-resolution functional MRI and physiological skin conductance recording.

 The young and growing centre has still many paths to traverse, but one can certainly hope that with such a vibrant interdisciplinary and collaborative effort, the research at the Centre for Neuroscience will unravel some of the many mysteries of the human brain.